George Wishart Smith

 George Wishart Smith (1868 – before 1960), sometimes written Wishart-Smith, was a railway executive in Western Australia and Railway Commissioner in Tasmania, from which service he was suspended after mounting costs and deteriorating patronage.

 History

 Smith was born in Scotland, a son of David Smith and Catherine Wishart.

-He emigrated to New South Wales, and was living at South Clifton, New South Wales when he married a daughter of A. Broadhead in 1894; they then left for Western Australia.
+He emigrated to New South Wales, and was living at South Clifton when he married a daughter of A. Broadhead in 1894; they then left for Western Australia.

 He was accountant for the Midland Railway Company when he was appointed Assistant General Manager in 1898.

 He was living at Midland Junction when he was appointed Justice of the Peace in 1909.

 He had been General Manager of the Midland Railway Company for 12 years when he was selected from 38 applicants to head the Tasmanian Government Railways (TGR) in 1911.

 He was awarded the OBE in 1921 but was unable to attend the ceremony.